AITrekker/RAG/scripts/README.md

 # 🛠️ Scripts Directory

 Essential development and setup tools for the RAG platform.
-This directory contains **9 essential tools** for development, database management, and data exploration.
+This directory contains **12 essential tools** for development, database management, data exploration, and quality assurance.

 ## 📋 Available Scripts